Kanban-Zai/kanban-zai-version-1.0/outcomes.md

     In a huge twist of irony, cheap and fast is probably the best outcome for everybody.
-Be Aware, cheap does not equal bargin basement, infact it is probably exactly the same rate as reliable, but because the "value proposition" has been simplified much less time will be spent.
+Be Aware, cheap does not equal bargin basement, infact it is probably exactly the same rate as reliable, but because the "value proposition" has been simplified much less time will be spent than would have otherwise been spent.

 # Productivity Model ( Required in ALL implementations of Kanban-Zai )

     According to the Sanderson Uncertainty Principle, SUP for short, to measure productivity is to cause unproductivity.

-    It is a fallacy that it can be measured.
+    It is a fallacy that productivity can be measured.
 Kanban-Zai only permits the measurement of quality output.

     What is quality output?

     In short a client provides a "value proposition".
-The measure of quality becomes, once that "value proposition" is delivered is it exactly what was asked for?
+The measure of quality becomes, once that "value proposition" is delivered, is it exactly what was asked for?

     The obvious difficulty here is creating a clear VP, it is a very hard problem to solve, mainly because it is an unsolveable problem in the context of objectivity.